codio/site/source/docs/content/collaboration/github.html.md

 ### Using Git with Codio content
 When working with Codio content, you will find that you (usually) only need to use the following commands ...

+1. `git init` you use only once, to initialize your repository on your Codio box and prepare it for git usage.
 1. `git status` is a very useful helper command.
 Git will tell you about new files that it is not tracking as well as any changes to files it is tracking.
 If you are in doubt about the status, just run it.
 1. `git add -A` tells Git to track all new files.
 By default, Git will not track files until you run this command.
 If you create new files afterwards, you will need to run the same command again to ensure they are also tracked.
 1. `git commit -am 'a message explaining what you have changed since your last commit'`.
 A commit adds any changes to tracked files into the local repository (the one on your Codio box).